SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

   Defaults to appending the data from the batches.
 The second part of the output determines whether the simulation has converged.
 If `true`, the simulation will exit early.
 By default, this is always `false`.
+* `safetycopy`: Determines whether a safety `deepcopy` is called on the `prob` before the `prob_func`.
+By default this is true for any user-given `prob_func`, as without this, modifying the arguments of something in the `prob_func`, such as parameters or caches stored within the user function, are not necessarily thread-safe.
+If you know that your function is thread-safe, then setting this to `false` can improve performance when used with threads.

 One can specify a function `prob_func` which changes the problem.
 For example:

 ```julia